 Best Monitor for 3D Modeling and Rendering

-If you’ll spend many hours a day staring at your monitor, you’ll want a non-glare (matte) monitor.
-This will avoid hard reflections that could otherwise distract you.
+If you’ll spend many hours a day staring at your monitor, you’ll want a non-glare (matte) monitor, which will avoid hard reflections that may distract you.

 You also want at least a Full HD 1920×1080 monitor that nicely fits the viewport and all your software.
 You might even want to consider higher-resolution monitors with a 2560×1440 or even a 4K (3840×2160) resolution, so you can fit more of your footage, references, and software windows.